Jtachan/PyAI_Portfolio/README.md

 This repository is a description of the projects I've worked on.
 Although everything is explained, the code is not shared.<br />
+However, all codes are safe at a private repository.
+What I can show to you is the percentaje of all the codes:<br />

 Every project will have its own folder with its readme file, where all the explanations will be.<br />
 The link to each readme file will be listed below.<br />